 - By borrowing from commercial sources on reasonable commercial terms.

-- You must obtain consent from your spouse or show that consent cannot be obtained as described in the section about obtaining spousal consent below.
+If you are married, you must obtain consent from your spouse or show that consent cannot be obtained as described in Spousal Consent for Loans or Withdrawals below.